-Los Angeles approves police robot dogs
+Los Angeles approves robot police dogs

 The Los Angeles city council has authorized the use of a robotic “dog” device by the local police department, despite protests from residents and some dissenting council members.
 New York previously unveiled similar tech and faced major public backlash.